adeck/terraform-infra/README.md

 Where I keep terraform infrastructure layouts.

 There's only one terraform layout in here at the moment.
-It's a toy environment with two AWS EC2 instances:
+It's a toy ARM (`arm64`) environment with two AWS EC2 instances:

 1. SSH gateway host (`gw`) -- This is the only one with a public IP address.
 You SSH into this host, and from there you can SSH into any other host in the environment.
-Size `t3.micro`.
+Size `t4g.nano`.
 2. Monitoring host (`monitor`) -- This one's beefier, because it's meant to run an Elastic / ELK monitoring stack, and I chose the smallest host that would be able to install + run those components.
-Size `t3a.medium`.
+Size `t4g.medium`.

 ![Architecture diagram](/arch_diagram.svg)

 (Diagram created using [diagrams.net](https://diagrams.net).)

-Running this on the west coast runs ~$70 / mo., so I wouldn't recommend running it long-term.
+Running this on the west coast runs >$50 / mo., so I wouldn't recommend running it long-term.
 The only reason I'm using AWS at the moment is to quickly iterate on designs that I actually plan on deploying bare metal.
 The platform is very nice and feature-rich, but prohibitively expensive for home projects.